zizitizi/my-devops-Roadmap/Docker/s14dockerfile.md

-cmd and entrypoint just one time used. when we have: if last command need to be replaced use CMD -it means last command in docker run -----  execute and replace with CMD if last command not to be replaced use ENTRYPOINT - it means last command in docker run ----- not execute if last command partially need to be replaced use one ENTRYPOINT and one CMD
+cmd and entrypoint just one time used. when we have: if last command need to be replaced use CMD -it means last command in docker run -----  execute and replace with CMD if last command not to be replaced use ENTRYPOINT - it means last command in docker run ----- not execute  - force if last command partially need to be replaced and partially forced use one ENTRYPOINT and one CMD - for ex.:

+ENTRYPOINT ["elinks"]

+CMD ["localhost"]

+docker run -dit --name apache myapache:latest 8.8.8.8  -  here localhost in running replaced with 8.8.8.8  - elinks 8.8.8.8

 ENTRYPOINT ["elinks","localhost"]